HOLLY FAUROT & SARAH H. PAULSON

 Are you going to sweat on my face, again? is executed by ten performers, including the artists, and features sound by Joel Mellin, an experimental computer music composer who writes software using JMSL (Java Music Specification Language).
 The performance is presented in the round.
 The audience is invited to walk alongside the performance and experience the work from multiple vantage points.
 Viewers may enter and exit at any time throughout the three-hour work.
 Optional seating is provided.

-Performers: Jessica Cook, Holly Faurot, Kaitie Fitzgerald, Molly Fitzgerald, Onnie Mancino, Troy Ogilvie, Sarah H. Paulson, Susie Paulson, Emily Poole, and Sarah Aphrodite Stolwijk
+Jessica Cook, Holly Faurot, Kaitie Fitzgerald, Molly Fitzgerald, Onnie Mancino, Troy Ogilvie, Sarah H. Paulson, Susie Paulson, Emily Poole, and Sarah Aphrodite Stolwijk |

-Chairs: Paul Loebach
+Paul Loebach |

 Video Appearance: